 “Self-Portrait at Twenty-Eight” by Albrecht Dürer

-Dürer’s face is mask-like, hiding the passion within and the sombre black background presents the subject without regard to time or place or any other reference points.
-The inscriptions on either side of Dürer are presented floating in space, emphasising that the portrait has a highly symbolic meaning.
+Dürer’s face is mask-like, hiding the passion within, and the somber black background presents the subject without regard to time or place or any other reference points.
+The inscriptions on either side of Dürer are presented floating in space, emphasizing that the portrait has a highly symbolic meaning.
 The lightness of touch and tone seen in his earlier two self-portraits has been replaced by a far more introverted and complex representation.

 In 1500 a frontal pose was exceptional for a nonreligious portrait.
-The conventional profile portraits were coming to an end, but being replaced with the three-quarters view which had been the accepted pose since about 1400s, and which Dürer used in his earlier self-portraits.
+The conventional profile portraits were coming to an end.
+They were being replaced with the three-quarter view, which had been the accepted pose since about 1400s, and which Dürer used in his earlier self-portraits.
 To viewers in 1500, a frontal pose was associated with images from medieval religious art, and above all images of Christ.

 The Latin inscription on the right reads:

-“I, Albrecht Dürer of Nuremberg, portrayed myself in everlasting colours aged twenty-eight years.”
+“I, Albrecht Dürer of Nuremberg, portrayed myself in everlasting colors aged twenty-eight years.”

-Albrecht Dürer (1471 – 1528) was born in Nuremberg, and his vast body of work includes engravings, prints, altarpieces, portraits and watercolours and academic books.
+Albrecht Dürer (1471 – 1528) was born in Nuremberg, and his vast body of work includes engravings, prints, altarpieces, portraits and watercolors, and academic books.
 Dürer established his reputation across Europe when he was still in his twenties due to his high-quality woodcut prints.
-He cultivated communications with the major Italian artists of his time, and from 1512 he was patronised by emperor Maximilian I.
+He cultivated communications with the major Italian artists of his time, and from 1512 he was patronized by emperor Maximilian I.

 Dürer’s introduced classical motifs into Northern art, and through his association with Italian artists and German humanists, he became one of the most important figures of the Northern Renaissance.
 His authority was supported by his theoretical treatises, which covered mathematics, perspective, and proportions.
 Both the Lutheran and Episcopal Churches also commemorate Dürer.